-The Group has prepared its accounts on a going concern basis based on current forecasts for the period through to November 2016.
-While the Group currently has slightly negative net current assets, the Board believes that it can meet its day-to-day working capital requirements from operating cash flows and its existing facilities.
+The Group has prepared its accounts on a going concern basis based on current forecasts for the period through to December 2017.
+While the Group had net current liabilities at the year-end, the Board believes that it can meet its day-to-day working capital requirements from operating cash flows and its existing facilities.
 The Company's largest shareholder, Praxis Trustees Limited, as trustee of the DNY Trust, announced its intention, on 7 July 2014, to support Progility by making up to £30 million available on commercial terms.
-This facility retains significant capacity.
+This facility is currently £17 million undrawn.